 “Never you mind, ma’am.
 Let’s just get you cleaned up and back home to safety.
 What were you doing down here on the streets anyway?”

 “I was just coming to see my father,” I said, with a little more confidence.
-These soldiers obviously had no clue who I was, and they were planning on taking me back home.
-I didn’t come all the way down here for nothing.
-I knew that setting them up for me to drop a bombshell was the best way to ensure I got whatever I wanted.
+These soldiers were planning on taking me back home, but I didn’t come all the way down here for nothing.

-“Your father?” one of the soldiers asked, with apparent skepticism in his voice.
+“Your father?” one of the soldiers asked “I’m afraid you can’t do that.
+I’m sorry, but we’re going to have to escort you home.”

-“Yes.
-Gerald Delane, the owner of the factory over there.”
+“But you know my father.
+He’s Gerald Lacks, the owner of the factory over there.”
 I pointed to the gigantic building in front of us.

-I saw the expression on both soldiers’ faces drop.
-Their hardened demeanor turned fearful as they waivered their eyes towards each other just enough to be noticed.
+“Yes, ma’am.
+We know who you are and who your father is, which is exactly why we can’t allow you to stay here.
+It’s too dangerous right now.”

-“Hold on one second, ma’am,” the soldier said, as he apparently brought up information on his specs, using only his mind and his eyes.
-You could always tell who the soldiers were, because they were so used to using silent communication that they never actually talked to their AIs.
+“Hold on one second,” the other soldier said, as he had apparently brought up information on his specs, using only his mind and his eyes.
+You could always tell who the soldiers were because they were so used to using silent communication that they never actually talked to their AIs.

-“Your father will be down in a moment, miss Delane,” the soldier finally commented.
+“Your father will be down in a moment, miss Lacks,” the soldier finally commented.

 “I don’t want my father to come down.
 I want to go up,” I said, with obvious agitation in my voice.